The New and Old Jerusalem and their inhabitants

 I often hear comments from critics and some dissenters from the church over the temple ordinances.
 Some people have referred to them as ‘unusual’ and ‘strange’, but maybe a clue to this is in the definition of the word itself because the word wonder also means something “not well understood” and “inexplicable”.
 I believe that many of these people are at a disadvantage of understanding the deep symbolism associated with the ordinances of the temple.

-I’m sure our ritual of “eating and drinking the flesh and blood” of Jesus Christ (otherwise know as “the sacrament” or “communion”) each Sabbath may appear cannibalistic, barbaric and strange to those uninitiated with the Christian faith.
+I’m sure our ritual of “eating and drinking the flesh and blood” of Jesus Christ (otherwise known as “the sacrament” or “communion”) each Sabbath may appear cannibalistic, barbaric, and strange to those uninitiated with the Christian faith.

 The core of the work of Jesus Christ’s atonement was to do for man what he could not do for himself, and just as he always has, he calls prophets and gives them the authority to do his work here upon the earth.
 Just as we are saved through an act performed by one man over 2000 years ago, likewise, the ordinances we are commanded to perform reach back through time blessing those who have gone before.